rails/rails/guides/source/active_record_basics.md

 SELECT "books".* FROM "books" WHERE "books"."author" = ?
 ORDER BY "books"."created_at" DESC [["author", "Douglas Adams"]]
 ```

-There are many more Active Record methods to read and query record.
-You can learn all about them in the [Active Record Query Interface](active_record_querying.html) guide.
+There are many more Active Record methods to read and query records.
+You can learn more about them in the [Active Record Query Interface](active_record_querying.html) guide.

 ### Update